Progressive bandwagon: Now Warren planning a 'wealth tax,' adviser says

 "A progressive wealth tax is the most direct policy tool to curb the growing concentration of wealth in the United States," Saez said in a statement to NBC News.
 "It can also raise sorely needed tax revenue to fund the public good.
 Senator Warren's progressive wealth tax on the top 0.1% wealthiest Americans is an important step in this direction."

-A spokeswoman for Warren, who is seeking the Democratic presidential nomination, did not immediately respond to a request for comment.

 The move comes amid a renewed discussion among Democrats over levying taxes on the ultra-rich.
-Freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., kicked off an extended policy debate earlier this month when she floated a 70 percent tax on income over $10 million.
+Freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., kicked off an extended policy debate earlier this month when she floated a 70 percent tax on income -- not wealth -- over $10 million.
 Saez, who has published research defending similarly high overall tax rates, defended Ocasio-Cortez in a New York Times op-ed.

 The idea of a tax on wealth, where inequality is larger and more entrenched than on income, has drawn increase attention in progressive policy circles in recent years.
 French economist Thomas Piketty, who has worked with Saez and Zucman, drew worldwide attention with a book on inequality in which he proposed a global tax on multi-million dollar net worth of between 1 and 2 percent.